sanketkheni01/Windows-11-Virtual-desktop-animation/README.md

 # How it works
 Windows 11 still supports slide animations when swiping on a touchscreen, we make use of this by sending touch inputs to the desktop that simulate a 4 finger swipe to left or right.
 This triggers the switch animation to respective left or right desktop.

-# How to use
-Simply download and run the application, it will start a background process. while it's running, press win + ctrl + up or down arrow to switch between desktops.